Flow: A Modular Learning Framework for Mixed Autonomy Traffic: Reusable modules for Mixed Autonomy

-\textbf{Result:} With one autonomous vehicle, the learned control law results in the vehicles moving on average 1.5 times faster.
-The full autonomy setting exhibits an improvement of almost three times in average velocity.
+\textbf{Result:} With \newCathyTwo{only} one autonomous vehicle, the learned control law results in the vehicles moving on average 1.5 times faster.
+The full autonomy setting exhibits an improvement of almost three times faster.
 Figure~\ref{fig:figure8-vel} shows the average velocity of vehicles in the network for different levels of autonomy.